pyoungberg/docs.humio.com/content/parsers/creating-a-parser.md

 1. Assign the special `@timestamp` and `@timezone` fields.
 1. Extract additional fields that should be stored along with your event.

+_The input already includes the `@rawstring` field, so there is no need to assign that, though it is strictly possible to assign it to something other than the input._

-Let us take a look at a couple of parsers and try to understand how they work.
+Let's take a look at a couple of parsers and try to understand how they work.

 #### Example: Parsing Log Lines {#log-lines}

-Lets assume that we have a system producing los like the following two lines:
+Lets assume that we have a system producing log like the following two example lines:

 ```
 2018-10-15T12:51:40+00:00 [INFO] This is an example log entry. id=123 fruit=banana